 Since its inception, RGS-HK has also strived to assist geographical research in the greater China region.
 In addition to serving as a point of contact for geographical academia interested in the region, the RGS-HK awards multiple scholarships yearly.
 These include a Major Post-Graduate Award and several scholarships for undergraduate and masters’ degree research.

-The Honourary Patron of RGS-HK is Andrew Heyn, OBE, the British Consul General.
+The Honorary Patron of RGS-HK is the British Consul General.